 Best Mouse Settings for Fortnite

-After you’ve picked out a mouse to your liking (click here to see our list of Fortnite Pro Players Gear and Settings) you need to make sure that you didn’t buy it for naught.
+After you’ve picked out a mouse to your liking (click here to see our top 5 Fortnite Mice guide, which is based on what the pros use) you need to make sure that you didn’t buy it for naught.
 A lot of gaming mice like to advertise that they can reach DPI settings higher than you can count, but that’s really not that useful.